Teaching Tips for “In School” Settings

 On Oct 28 and 29, we will offer a training intensive for the Los Angeles dance community at our Burlington Dance Studios in MacArthur Park.
 Workshop attendees will learn about effective dance class structures for both daytime and after-school settings, classroom management tools, a variety learning approaches, curriculum planning, integrating dance with classroom themes, assessing student progress and more.
 Please contact Tina Banchero, Artistic Director, at [email protected] for more information.

-Stay tuned for our next article later this dance season that will offer four tips for teaching dance in an after-school dance studio setting.
+Stay tuned for my next article later this dance season that will offer four tips for teaching dance in an after-school dance studio setting.